apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Not compatible with: ``tr-out`` - this option requires a value of ``client;none`` which is forced and should not be explicitly specified.

-ssl
-   Require SSL termination for inbound connections.
-SSL :ref:`must be configured <configuring-ssl-termination>` for this option to provide a functional server port.

-   Not compatible with: ``blind``.

-blind
-   Accept only ``CONNECT`` transactions on this port.

-   Not compatible with: ``tr-in``, ``ssl``.

-compress
-   Compress the connection.
-Retained only by inertia, should be considered "not implemented".

 .. topic:: Example

    Listen on port 80 on any address for IPv4 and IPv6.::